HL7/fhir-exchange-routing-ig/input/pages/exceptions.md

 - at an intermediary that is helping route the exchange.

 This section describes a base set of conventions for reporting these exceptions.
-The *[FAST Scaling IG, not yet available]* describes exception scenarios and handling in greater depth.

 <p></p>